textcreationpartnership/A01877/README.md

 ##Content Summary##

 #####Body#####

+1. The mad-merry prankes of Robbin Good-fellow.
 FRom Oberon in Fairy Landthe King of Ghosts and shadowes there,Mad Robbin I at his command,am sent t
-1. The second part, To the same tune.
+    _ The second part, To the same tune.

 #####Back#####
-The mad-merry prankes of Robbin Good-fellow To the tune of Dulcina.1625Approx.
-5 KB of XML-encoded t **Types of content**
+London, Printed for H. G.
+**Types of content**

   * There are 119 **verse** lines!